adil192/golden_screenshot/README.md

 Utilities to automate screenshot generation using Flutter's golden tests.

-Currently, there isn't much customization available, but I'll probably add more in the future.

-The generated screenshots are suitable for the App Store, Play Store, F-Droid, Flathub (Linux), etc, and are saved in a Fastlane-compatible directory structure (e.g. `metadata/en-US/images/phoneScreenshots/1_home.png`).
+The generated screenshots are suitable for the App Store, Play Store, F-Droid, Flathub (Linux), etc, and are saved in a Fastlane-compatible directory structure (e.g. `metadata/en-US/images/phoneScreenshots/1_home.png`) by default.
 See [lib/src/screenshot_device.dart](https://github.com/adil192/golden_screenshot/blob/main/lib/src/screenshot_device.dart)
-for the list of devices and the paths where the screenshots are saved.
+for the default list of devices, or have a look at [Customization](#customization) to customize the devices, frames, and location of the screenshots.

 ## Getting started